CELPIP vs. IELTS: Choosing the Right Proficiency Test

 4 sections: a conversation in a social context, a monologue in a social context, a conversation in an academic context, and a lecture or academic monologue.

-30 minutes + 10 minutes transfer time (for the paper-based test).
+30 minutes plus 10 minutes for transfer time (for the paper-based test).

-Main difference: CELPIP mimics real-life Canadian contexts, while IELTS leans academic and includes global English accents.
+Main difference: CELPIP mimics real-life Canadian contexts, while IELTS leans more towards academic scenarios and includes various global English accents.

 2. Accent Exposure